public-transport/hafas-client/docs/writing-a-profile.md

 This guide is about writing such a profile.
 If you just want to use an already supported endpoint, refer to the [API documentation](readme.md) instead.

-*Note*: **If you get stuck, ask for help by [creating an issue](https://github.com/derhuerst/hafas-client/issues/new)!** I want to help people expand the scope of this library.
+*Note*: **If you get stuck, ask for help by [creating an issue](https://github.com/derhuerst/hafas-client/issues/new)!** We want to help people expand the scope of this library.

 ## 0. How do the profiles work?